No upcoming events

 What are we asking research participants to do?

 We are asking children and their parents to help us improve our questionnaires.
-We have prepared three different questionnaire:
+We have prepared three different questionnaires:

 This happens through two steps.
 First, we focus on a small number of questions and ask children and parents to say if the questions are easy to understand and answer.
 This is called a cognitive interview.
 COORDINATE researchers will conduct cognitive interviews in 4 European countries, with a total of 80 children and 40 parents or carers.
 This will allow us to refine some of our questions before they are tested on a larger scale.